‘We Want Them Infected,' Trump HHS Appointee Said in Email Pushing to Expose Infants, Kids and Teens to Covid to Reach ‘Herd Immunity'

-- Ousted HHS scientific advisor Paul Alexander, who who was brought in by long-time Trump ally Michael Caputo, sent the emails around to other HHS officials.
+- Ousted HHS scientific advisor Paul Alexander, who was brought in by longtime Trump ally Michael Caputo, sent the emails around to other HHS officials.

-Top Trump appointees at the Department of Health and Human Services repeatedly pushed this summer to adopt a Covid-19 strategy in the U.S. that would keep businesses open while exposing "infants, kids, teens" and others to the coronavirus in an attempt to achieve so-called herd immunity, according to emails obtained by House lawmakers.
+A Trump appointee at the Department of Health and Human Services repeatedly pushed this summer to adopt a Covid-19 strategy in the U.S. that would keep businesses open while exposing "infants, kids, teens" and others to the coronavirus in an attempt to achieve so-called herd immunity, according to emails obtained by House lawmakers.

 Rep. James Clyburn, D-S.C., chairman of the Select Subcommittee on the Coronavirus Crisis, which obtained the emails, said the documents demonstrate "a pernicious pattern of political interference by Administration officials."

-The emails surfaced as part of an investigation into alleged political interference by the Trump administration.
+The emails surfaced as part of an investigation by the House coronavirus subcommittee into alleged political interference by the Trump administration.
 The probe came about after former HHS scientific advisor Paul Alexander and longtime Trump ally Michael Caputo were accused this summer of meddling with the work of career scientists at the Centers for Disease Control and Prevention and Dr. Anthony Fauci, the nation's leading infectious disease specialist.

-Alexander was ousted when Caputo departed HHS on medical leave in September.
+Alexander was ousted when Caputo, assistant secretary for public affairs, departed HHS on medical leave in September.

+HHS Secretary Alex Azar has denied in congressional testimony the allegations of political interference in his department.

 Alexander wrote in a July 4 email to Caputo and six other HHS communications officials that the U.S. needed to establish herd immunity by allowing "non-high risk groups expose themselves to the virus.